 A deceiving world philanthropist

 For too long has America been guided by this harmful concept that is sustained by the pursuit of profit and power, thereby damaging the lives of other nations with scant regard for its self-professed values of democracy, freedom and justice.
 If nothing else, the sorry state of America today shows that political and business leaders need a total re-education along more spiritual lines, based on the principle of right human relationship.
 America has to drastically change its priorities, towards itself and towards the world, so that common sense, humility and compassion become the shining hallmarks of its government and society.
-Yet even to state this unavoidable truth sounds like a fantasy when most of those in a position of power are held sway by the forces of commercialisation, in which context the basic spiritual and moral values of humanity almost appear to be utopian.
+Yet even to state this unavoidable truth sounds like a fantasy when most of those in a position of power are held sway by the forces of commercialisation, in which context the basic spiritual values of humanity almost appear to be utopian.

 Unless America radically changes its ways it is about to go down a dark and dangerous alley for some time to come, one in which riots, violence and all kinds of social upheaval could increasingly take place.
 Such is the by-product of continuing to follow an individualistic and divisive idea of progress, as evidenced in all the neuroses, hatred and crime that has long been rampant across the nation.
 The political process in the United States has become so corrupt and profit-oriented, together with a national debt that is clearly unpayable, that a prolonged period of financial turmoil will undoubtedly worsen in the years ahead.
 And the prospects are dire for a nation that still trains its citizens to believe in, with pride, their right to achieve an extravagant level of personal wealth and material comfort, no matter what the cost in terms of environmental ruin and the exploitation of poorer countries.
 Now that the prospect of indefinitely sustaining the American way of life has become a palpable absurdity, many citizens across the nation are beginning to question with a sense of deep foreboding: ‘where is the hope that our leaders vainly promised, and what is the fate that will soon befall us?’

 The popular demonstrations that spread across the United States in 2011 revealed how many intelligent young people have had enough of the American Dream and all it represents, even if that awareness is felt unconsciously.
 And that act of demonstrating as one in peaceful protest is actually an expression of love and maturity, as well as intelligence.
-For in love there is freedom in the truest sense – a freedom from the old, from injustice, from the grand theft and corruption that has blighted America’s profounder greatness for so many years.
+Because in love there is freedom in the truest sense – a freedom from the old, from injustice, from the grand theft and corruption that has blighted America’s profounder greatness for so many years.
 Those who stand in the streets and uphold the real meaning of liberty and justice are the ones who Americans should be duly proud of, instead of clinging onto a false pride in the so-called American way of life.

 The real heroes of America